arjunkhode/Web-developer-illy-mistakes-/readme.md

 1. Images from img tag in HTML are by default inline.
 They can be set to block by display:block

+1. element.offsetTop gives the distance between top of document and top of element

+1. window.scrollY gives the distance of top of viewport from the top of document

 ### Regarding basic website with Nav

 1. To make <a> take full space of li in nav, use: